joychester/Smurfs/README.md

 To-Do:
 > * [Deprecated] will adopt nightmare lib instead of raw phantomjs to composite test scripts
-> * Due to [the performance issue within Phantomjs](https://github.com/segmentio/nightmare/issues/200), nightmare is starting its [V2 development](https://github.com/segmentio/nightmare/tree/v2)
+> * Due to [the performance issue within Phantomjs](https://github.com/segmentio/nightmare/issues/200), nightmare is coming up with its [V2 Proposal](https://github.com/segmentio/nightmare/tree/v2)
 > So we will stop using nightmareV1 in Smurf, and adpot nightmareV2 once it is released.(which means currently smurf project only support single page testing with phantomjs)